Traditional flying geese units are used in lots of quilt blocks, especially star blocks. Learn how to make geese for quilts and get a size chart!

 Step 10 Trim Sometimes it's necessary to trim off bits of fabric, or "square up" the unit.
 Use a quilting ruler to trim the flying geese to size (as shown here 3 1/2 x 6 1/2).

-Now you can use your flying geese units to make blocks!
+Now you can use your flying geese units to make other quilt blocks or individually in a quilt!

 A happy surprise!
 Wondering what to do with the triangles you cut off?

-Put them in your scrap bin or stitch a 1/4 seam and make a half square triangles (HSTs) for use in a quilt project!
+Put them in your scrap bin as is.
+Or, stitch with a 1/4 seam to make half square triangles (HSTs) for use in a future quilt project!